woohoolabs/yang/README.md

 $jsonApiVersion = $jsonApi->version();
 $jsonApiMeta = $jsonApi->meta();

-// Checks if the document has a "meta" member
+// Checks if the document has the "meta" member
 $hasMeta = $document->hasMeta();

 // Retrieves the "meta" member as an array